Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 • Local garlic strains: Sweetness that lingers in stir-fries

-“Our pickles aren’t just food—they’re time capsules,” said Li Mei, showing me century-old fermentation crocks.
+“Our pickles aren’t just food—they’re time capsules,” says Li Mei, shows you century-old fermentation crocks.
 “Three summers of aging turns cabbage into liquid gold.”

 Chinese pickled vegetables are like family heirlooms on farmhouse shelves.
 La ba cai (fermented radish) and preserved mustard greens add a tangy kick to fatty pork dishes.
 These pickles are the heart of winter meals, reflecting the misty winters.